Morgan and Paul Olliges are Christian YouTubers who make videos addressing social and cultural issues from a Christian perspective.

 Here, Paul and Blue Shirt Third Wheel talk about modesty.

 Right away, they tell women to ask whether or not something they wear is a stumbling block for men.
 Mind you, they don’t ask if women should consider if what they’re wearing honors God or reflects the fact their bodies are a temple and that they’re treasured, daughters of Christ.
 Nope, it’s all about men.
-So already they’re approaching this topic from the wrong perspective (coddling men, rather than pleasing God).
-And they’re focused on superficial purity, rather than purity of the heart.

 Adam and Eve were nude meaning the female body isn’t inherently sexual.
 Furthermore, in Christ we are born again and therefore capable of “being holy” as God is holy (1 Peter 1:15), meaning we can indeed overcome lust.
 The question here should be, “Should Christians be able to exhibit self-control?”
 Or “Should Christians who lust after girls in bikinis gouge their own eyes out in order to be holy?”
 Yes and yes.

-Self-control is a fruit of the Spirit and Jesus says they will know us by our fruits.
-That Christian men struggle the most with looking at knees, belly buttons, and shoulders indicates the church is doing something wrong.
-I shouldn’t feel more comfortable in a bikini waltzing around the beaches of LA than I would around my Christian brothers, yet that is always the case.
-I’d be more respected around non-Christian men in a bikini, than I would at a youth group pool party.
-Why is it that non-Christian men can exhibit more self-control and respect than Christian men?
+Why is it that non-Christian men can exhibit more self-control than Christian men?
 Because the church focuses on the appearance of holiness (2 Timothy 3:5), rather than true holiness from the heart.
 The focus should be less on being modesty, and more on cultivating self-control and condemning lust in all it’s forms.
 Modesty has a place, but it’s not limited to clothing and shouldn’t be the focus of purity talks.

-In their reacting back video, Morgan in particular seems high-key confused as to why Christian women would get so offended over two men telling women how to dress.
-Given the church’s history of shifting the blame of sexual abuse entirely on the victim, yeah I really can’t imagine at all why anyone would be offended at such a shallow take on this topic.
+In their reacting back video, Morgan seems high-key confused as to why Christian women would get so offended over two men telling women how to dress.
+Given the church’s history of shifting the blame of sexual abuse entirely on the victim, I really can’t imagine at all why anyone would be offended at such a shallow take on this topic.

 Really, if Paul ft. blue shirt third wheel just discussed this topic with some common sense, they likely wouldn’t get the amount of hate they do.
+But I guess if they didn’t rage-bait, they wouldn’t get quite as many views.

 Stop Living In Sin

-Also, last I checked, pride is one of the seven deadly sins.
+Last I checked, pride is one of the seven deadly sins.
 Vanity too.
 Anyone, peeped Paul’s Instagram page?
 Nothing but pictures of the “self.”
 Timothy talks about being “lovers of self….” in 2 Timothy 3.

-Anyway, this probably wouldn’t be a terrible video and they even admit to needing forgiveness except again… this is a very shallow take.
-Sin isn’t limited to sexual sin, like this video insinuates.
 Unfair wages God calls an abomination.
-God also hates exploitation of the poor *coughs in capitalism.* As does He hate worshipping idols like the American flag, nationalism, and Trump.
+God also hates exploitation of the poor *coughs in capitalism.* As does He hate worshiping idols like the American flag, nationalism, and Trump.
 Where is this energy for those things?

 “If a man is righteous and does what is just and right— if he does not eat upon the mountains or lift up his eyes to the idols of the house of Israel, does not defile his neighbor’s wife or approach a woman in her time of menstrual impurity, does not oppress anyone, but restores to the debtor his pledge, commits no robbery, gives his bread to the hungry and covers the naked with a garment, does not lend at interest or take any profit, withholds his hand from injustice, executes true justice between man and man, walks in my statutes, and keeps my rules by acting faithfully—he is righteous; he shall surely live, declares the Lord God.”
 (Ezekiel, ESV)